sparkfish/castpack/README.md

 The `Predict` procedure takes as arguments a model name and a datasource name.
 The latter must correspond to an existing view or table.

-The models specified in `config.R` are then transpiled from `.Rds` format files into ANSI SQL queries, which are upserted into the `Models` table.
+The models specified in `config.r` are then transpiled from `.rds` format files into ANSI SQL queries, which are upserted into the `Models` table.
 From there, you can run the `Predict` procedure against the model and a table or view in your database.

 Because the models are nothing more than formulas represented as select statements, they are blazing fast.

 ## API

 - `castpack::install()` creates the `${schema}.Models` table and `${schema}.Predict` procedure
-- `castpack::main()` upserts the models specified in `config.R` to the `Models` table.
-This function depends on a `models` variable defined in `config.R` that tells Castpack about the models you'd like to load into your database.
-See `example.config.R` for an example configuration.
+- `castpack::main()` upserts the models specified in `config.r` to the `Models` table.
+This function depends on a `models` variable defined in `config.r` that tells Castpack about the models you'd like to load into your database.
+See `example.config.r` for an example configuration.